Any laser engraver can cut soft woods, acrylic, and other soft materials. But metal laser engraving, marking or etching is a whole new challenge.

 You can read our full recommendations below, but if you’re in a hurry, here’s our top picks:

-- LYXC Hybrid Metal Laser Cutter and Engraver
+- LYXC Hybrid Metal Laser and Engraver: Another top metal laser engraver

 How Metal Laser Engraving Works

 Metal laser engravers work by projecting highly concentrated laser beams onto metal surfaces.
 The laser essentially vaporizes the metal surface, leaving a permanent crevice.
 This requires a lot of energy – a vaporization temperature of 2,327 degrees is needed to engrave aluminum, for example – so laser engravers are powerful tools.